 Ed is a sought-after speaker/teacher/consultant at churches, retreats and professional conventions, both locally and nationwide.
 Also known as a skilled mediator, Ed endeavors to see all sides of every situation, while applying God’s unconditional love and firm standards to stand in the gap until mutually peaceful and productive solutions are identified and put into effect.

 Ed and his wife, Bev, have nine children, the five youngest being adopted.
 They also have 10 grandchildren, including six adopted.
 Needless to say, family time ranks high on Ed’s list of personal interests, along with music, reading, golf, fishing, hunting, biking and horses.
 His individual mission statement defines God’s call on his life: “To give my life away for the cause of Jesus Christ to as many people as possible.”

-Tom Beaumont is chair-elect for the board of CCCA, and will become board chair in January 2016.
+Tom Beaumont is vice-chair for the board of CCCA.
 Tom has served on the staff of The Firs for 28 years.
 He has held the positions of: conference center director, day camp director, business manager, and assistant executive director and for the past 10 years as executive director.
 Previous to that time, Tom served as the executive director of Trout Creek Bible Camp in Oregon for four years, after having spent nine summers there as a summer staff member.